talis/Font-Talis/README.md

 # Your Fort Awesome Kit

-You've downloaded the kit named FontTalis2.
+You've downloaded the kit named FontTalis.
 Included are all the files you need to use your kit on the web or as you're designing.

 - - -